 It has always been a surprise for me to come across an almond tree but this year was almost like a need especially because of the pandemic and the affects.
-Driving from home to the village of Ano Mera to pick up my daughter from school, i was captivated by signs which indicate spring.
+Driving from home to the village of Ano Mera in Mykonos to pick up my daughter from school, i was captivated by signs which indicate spring.
 Signs of hope, youth, and rebirth everywhere and an almond tree looming near a small church in the fields.

 Almond trees have inspired many artists, poets, authors around the world.
 Nikos Kazantzakis (1883-1957) the great Greek author wrote ” I said to the almond tree ‘Sister speak to me of God.
 And the almond tree blossomed”.

 And what about adding some almonds in your pastry?
 Their bitterness fused with sweetness is irresistible.

 I would like to share with you one of our favourite recipes of a chocolate almond cake which very often i serve in our little eatery Ariston here inside our boutique hotel in Mykonos Aether.

 - 90 gr peeled almonds + some roasted almonds for the top (in the oven for 5 -8 minutes approximately)

 - a pinch of salt

 Beat the almonds in a small electric mixer until to be fine like powder.